BioplatformsAustralia/docker-bioplatforms-composer/README.rst

-docker-ccg-docker
+docker-bioplatforms-composer
 =================

-Its the official docker compose container with some convenience CCG sh scripts.
+Its the official docker compose container with some convenience Bioplatforms sh scripts.

 Build using docker:

 .. code:: bash

- > docker build -t muccg/ccg-composer:latest .
+ > docker build -t bioplatformsaustralia/bioplatforms-composer:latest .

 Then, it can build itself: